orendi84/youtube-to-mp4/README.md

 # YouTube to MP4 Converter

-A simple Python tool to download YouTube videos as MP4 files.
+A simple Python tool to download YouTube videos as MP4 files or extract audio as MP3.

 ## Features

 - Download YouTube videos in various quality settings
+- Extract audio-only as MP3 files
 - Simple command-line interface
 - Automatically installs dependencies if needed
 - Specify custom output directory